KaiFengAS/KaiFengAS.github.io/_pages/about.md

 Roughly speaking, I try to provide mathematical explanations for empirically successful machine learning methods and to justify their application in economic problems.

 I am a third-year PhD candidate at the [Institution of Economics, School of Social Sciences, Tsinghua University](https://www.tioe.tsinghua.edu.cn/).
-During my research, I am fortunate to be advised by Professor [Jingyuan Wang](https://www.bigscity.com/), Professor [Ke Tang](https://sites.google.com/view/ketangs-research-page/home), and Professor Han Hong [https://profiles.stanford.edu/han-hong].
+During my research, I am fortunate to be advised by Professor [Jingyuan Wang](https://www.bigscity.com/), Professor [Ke Tang](https://sites.google.com/view/ketangs-research-page/home), and Professor [Han Hong](https://profiles.stanford.edu/han-hong).

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.